Jerusalem Artichoke Gnocchi

 250 g Spinach

-- Cut the Jerusalem artichokes in two.
-Using a spoon, scoop out as much of the flesh as possible, compost the skins.
+- Cut the Jerusalem artichokes in two, then use a spoon to scoop out as much of the flesh as possible (compost the skins when you're done).
 Add the flesh to a mixing bowl and mash with a fork.
-Slowly incorporate the flour into the jerusalem artichoke mash and mix until it just comes together into a soft dough.
-If too sticky, add a little flour.
-Divide the dough into four pieces and roll into long cigars.
-To make the gnocchi, cut the rolls of dough into 2cm pieces.
-Use a fork and roll each gnocchis to lightly dent the tops and give some extra texture.
+Slowly add the flour to the Jerusalem artichoke mash and mix until it just comes together into a soft dough, adding a bit more flour if it's too sticky.
+Divide the dough into four pieces and roll each into a long cigar shape.
+Cut these into 2cm pieces, then use a fork to roll each gnocchi to lightly dent the top and give some extra texture.

-- In a small bowl, combine the grated parmesan, lemon zest and black pepper.
-Roast the hazelnuts for 3 minutes, and roughly chop.
+- Mix the grated parmesan, lemon zest and black pepper together in a small bowl.
+Roast the hazelnuts for 3 minutes, then roughly chop.

-- Add the spinach to the hot frying pan, and cook for 1 minute, until wilted.
-Add the lemon juice and season to taste.
+- Add the spinach to the hot frying pan, and cook for 1 minute, until wilted, then add the lemon juice and season to taste.

-- Serve the gnocchis hot with the wilted spinach, the lemony parmesan and toasted hazelnuts.
+- Serve the gnocchi hot with the wilted spinach, the lemony parmesan and toasted hazelnuts.